Superintelligence: Paths, Dangers, Strategies: Reception

 The book ranked #17 on The New York Times list of best selling science books for August 2014.
 In the same month, business magnate Elon Musk made headlines by agreeing with the book that artificial intelligence is potentially more dangerous than nuclear weapons.

 Bostrom's work on superintelligence has also influenced Bill Gates’s concern for the existential risks facing humanity over the coming century.
 In a March 2015 interview by Baidu's CEO, Robin Li, Gates said that he would "highly recommend" Superintelligence.
-According to the New Yorker, philosophers Peter Singer and Derek Parfit have "received it as a work of importance".
+According to the New Yorker, philosophers Peter Singer and Derek Parfit "received it as a work of importance".
+Sam Altman wrote in 2015 that the book is the best thing he has ever read on AI risks.

 The science editor of the Financial Times found that Bostrom's writing "sometimes veers into opaque language that betrays his background as a philosophy professor" but convincingly demonstrates that the risk from superintelligence is large enough that society should start thinking now about ways to endow future machine intelligence with positive values.

-A review in The Guardian pointed out that "even the most sophisticated machines created so far are intelligent in only a limited sense" and that "expectations that AI would soon overtake human intelligence were first dashed in the 1960s", but finds common ground with Bostrom in advising that "one would be ill-advised to dismiss the possibility altogether".
+A review in The Guardian pointed out that "even the most sophisticated machines created so far are intelligent in only a limited sense" and that "expectations that AI would soon overtake human intelligence were first dashed in the 1960s", but the review finds common ground with Bostrom in advising that "one would be ill-advised to dismiss the possibility altogether".

 Some of Bostrom's colleagues suggest that nuclear war presents a greater threat to humanity than superintelligence, as does the future prospect of the weaponisation of nanotechnology and biotechnology.
 The Economist stated that "Bostrom is forced to spend much of the book discussing speculations built upon plausible conjecture... but the book is nonetheless valuable.
 The implications of introducing a second intelligent species onto Earth are far-reaching enough to deserve hard thinking, even if the prospect of actually doing so seems remote."
 Ronald Bailey wrote in the libertarian Reason that Bostrom makes a strong case that solving the AI control problem is the "essential task of our age".
-According to Tom Chivers of The Daily Telegraph, the book is difficult to read, but nonetheless rewarding.
-A reviewer in the Journal of Experimental & Theoretical Artificial Intelligence broke with others by stating the book's "writing style is clear", and praised the book for avoiding "overly technical jargon".
+According to Tom Chivers of The Daily Telegraph, the book is difficult to read but nonetheless rewarding.
+A reviewer in the Journal of Experimental & Theoretical Artificial Intelligence broke with others by stating the book's "writing style is clear" and praised the book for avoiding "overly technical jargon".
 A reviewer in Philosophy judged Superintelligence to be "more realistic" than Ray Kurzweil's The Singularity Is Near.